 During his 10 years as dean, Phillips inaugurated the Holderness Moot Court program and the McCall Teaching Award.
 First year small section classes were instituted for first-year students, and the upper-class curriculum greatly expanded.
 The first-ever clinical classes were sponsored.
 By far the largest fundraising effort in the law school’s history up to that time was successfully executed, while the 10-year North Carolina bar passage rate among Carolina Law graduates averaged 95.8 percent.

 Dean Phillips’s influence at the law school continues today, both in the memory of the alumni whom he taught and in the presence on our faculty of Paul B. Eaton Distinguished Professor of Law Tom Kelley, who served Judge Phillips as a law clerk.
 The Phillips family and his former law clerks have endowed the James Dickson Phillips Jr. Distinguished Professorship, which is held by our colleague Robert P. Mosteller.
 I had the privilege of knowing and admiring Dean Phillips while clerking for his close friend and Fourth Circuit colleague, Sam J. Ervin III.

 The Carolina Law family has lost one of the school’s greatest deans and one of the most distinguished jurists in North Carolina history.
 Dean and Judge Phillips, with his extraordinary intellectual and personal gifts and his deep and abiding modesty, embodied all that is best in Carolina Law.

-Aaron S. Kirschenfeld of our law library faculty will be assembling an online collection of memorabilia about Dean Phillips’s life and service to the law school over the coming weeks.
-We will let you know when the collection is ready for viewing.
+Aaron S. Kirschenfeld and other law library faculty have assembled a online collection of memorabilia about Dean Phillips’s life and service to the law school, which may be viewed at http://phillips.law.unc.edu/.